jegood95/VGDC_RPG_2015/README.md

 Hold the **right-mouse** button and drag to pan the battlefield.
 You can also zoom in/out using the **mouse scroll wheel** and adjust the graphics settings by pressing **ESC**.

 ## Setup and Support
-You can download an executable of the game [here](https://drive.google.com/drive/folders/1Wsf4H77FkUKIoe6mPb-f1JAJbv_HpJPc?usp=sharing).
+You can download the game [here](https://drive.google.com/drive/folders/1Wsf4H77FkUKIoe6mPb-f1JAJbv_HpJPc?usp=sharing).
+Unzip the file and double-click the *VGDC_RPG_2015* executable to play.
 If you experience any problems during gameplay, submit a new **Issue** with a short description.
 We hope you enjoy our game!

 ## Credits
 ### Project Management Team